-Mind can be contacted here https://www.mind.org.uk/information-support/helplines/
+The mind can be contacted here https://www.mind.org.uk/information-support/helplines/

 You can also call the NHS on 111 or make an appointment with your local GP

-We explore her experiences with depression as a condition, with medication, with post natal depression, the important area of disclosure and how guilt has been a part of her experience too.
+We explore her experiences with depression as a condition, with medication, with postnatal depression, the important area of disclosure and how guilt has been a part of her experience too.
 I (maybe unfairly) ask Karen for any advice or suggestions if anything in the podcast resonates with you and I add my thoughts too.
 At one point Karen talks about how she became aware of her condition by reading a case she was working on.

 After we recorded the episode she found this paragraph from 'Notes on a Nervous Planet' by Matt Haig (@matthaig1) that she felt better explained her experience:

 "Later, doctors would offer labels.
-'Panic disorder', 'generalised anxiety disorder' and 'depression'.
-These labels were worrying, but also important, because they gave me something to work with.
-They stopped me feeling like an alien.
+'Panic disorder', 'generalized anxiety disorder' and 'depression'.
+These labels were worrying, but also important because they gave me something to work with.
+They stopped me from feeling like an alien.
 I was a human being with human illnesses, which other humans have had - millions and millions of humans - and most of them had either overcome their illnesses or had somehow managed to live with them.
 Even after I knew the names of the illnesses I had, I believed they were all stemming from inside me.
 They were just there, the way the grand canyon was just there"